mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 top in the lawless period will usually set some rules and in time this becomes the new body of law, however rough and ready it may be.

-A world’s population digit gives an indication of the amount of people on a planet, but little more than that.
+A world's population digit gives an indication of the amount of people on a planet, but little more than that.
 It is not possible to tell from a UWP code how the population is distributed.
 A population in the tens of millions is normally required for a significant industrial